2011 Stony Brook Seawolves football team: Presbyterian

+Saint Anselm

 Recap: Stony Brook ran for a school record 404 yards in their 55-6 win over St. Anselm.

 Running backs JeVahn Cruz and Brock Jackolski led the way for Stony Brook (4-3), combining for 4 touchdowns in the contest.
 Jackolski, who finished with 99 yards on 10 carries, scored twice in the first quarter on runs from 21 yards and 1 yard out.
 Cruz added his two scores late in the second half on runs of 63 yards and 3 yards.

 Cruz finished with 169 yards on 10 carries.

 Kyle Essington led the Seawolves, recording 275 yards through the air and 3 touchdowns while completing 16 of 20 attempts.